45 Flight Range & Endurance

 Along the boundary C to D, the payload must be reduced significantly to obtain the needed range; again, this would not be an economical operating condition.
 Point D would, for example, correspond to a ferry flight or when a technical issue precludes the carrying of passengers, where the aircraft is flown over an extended distance with maximum fuel but without any payload.

 As an example, the payload-range chart for the Boeing B-787 Dreamliner is shown in the figure below.
 Notice that with a maximum payload of passengers and cargo, the aircraft has a range of over 5,000 nautical miles at a cruise Mach number of 0.85.
-For greater distances, the payload must be traded off to allow more fuel to be carried.
+To achieve greater ranges, the payload must be traded off to allow more fuel to be carried.
 With maximum fuel but a substantially reduced payload, the aircraft can achieve a range of over 8,000 nautical miles.
 However, as mentioned previously, this is likely not an economically viable operating condition for an airline.
-Nevertheless, some airlines may opt for ultra-long-range flights with reduced passenger load but introduce higher ticket prices, e.g., operating the entire aircraft in all-business class.
+Nevertheless, some airlines may opt for ultra-long-range flights with reduced passenger load but introduce higher ticket prices, e.g., operating the entire aircraft in an all-business class configuration.

-Payload-range chart for a Boeing B-787 Dreamliner, the trade between payload and range becoming necessary for flight ranges greater than 5,000 nautical miles.
+Payload-range chart for a Boeing B-787 Dreamliner.
+The trade between payload and range becomes necessary for flight ranges greater than 5,000 nautical miles.

 Of course, the payload-range chart will vary for each aircraft make and model.
 The payload and range of commercial airliners are carefully tailored to match specific route requirements, ultimately maximizing profit.
 Even within the same airliner make, different models will have different range/payload capabilities, e.g., the B-737 family and the A320 series.
 More generally, however, there is not a “one-size fits all” solution, and airliners are designed for either commuter flights of less than 500 nautical miles, short-haul of between 1,000 to 2,000 miles, and long-haul for transcontinental and transoceanic distances of 4,000 to 5,000 miles, as shown in the payload-range chart below.
 For example, it would not make sense to operate a B-787 on short-haul segments when carrying only 100 passengers, and an RJ, with its more limited range, would require too many stops to be used for direct transcontinental flights.